dhsmith111/01-Fintech/README.md

 * What domain of the financial industry is the company in?

-  **Floating Point Group is intrenched in the cyrpto currency FinTech domain.
+  **Floating Point Group is entrenched in the cyrpto currency FinTech domain.
 More specifically, they impact the crypto currency asset trading platform aspects of the domain.**

 * What have been the major trends and innovations of this domain over the last 5-10 years?